CopernicaMarketingSoftware/Documentation/Yothalot/cpp-race.md

 to `process()` may happen at the same time, therefore, you can have race conditions if the objects try to access the same resource at the same time.

-After having created your race algorithm in the above described way you can call your algorithm from a little [executable](copernica-docs:Yothalot/cpp-program "Create a Yothalot program")
+After having created your racer algorithm in the above described way you can call your algorithm from a little [executable](copernica-docs:Yothalot/cpp-program "Create a Yothalot program")